Swizaljanice/data-query-dashboard/README.md

 # Data Query Dashboard Prototype

 Live Demo
--- Deployed on Vercel/Netlify (Replace # with your deployment link)
+-- Deployed on Vercel/Netlify https://data-query-dashboard-lovat.vercel.app/

 # Overview
 This project is a React-based Data Query Dashboard Prototype for a Gen AI Analytics tool.